Ramin-RX7/Shifty/docs/Principals/Types.md

     func f(x:int|float){...}

 But it is clear that not only this will make code less readable but also the same thing can happen in so many functions.
-In this situation `Type-aliases` helps us for a more readable code on the side of writing less code.\
+In this situation `Type-aliases` helps us with writing less code on the side of a more readable code.\
-Type aliases are variables that hold groups of types (1 and more).
+Type aliases are *variables* that hold `Union` objects.
 A simple example is given below

     Number =  int | float
     func f(x:Number) -> Number {...}

-Here we define a variable called `Number` which holds both `int` and `float`.\
+Here we define a type-alias variable for the types that are numbers, called `Number` which points to a Union instance that holds `int` and `float`.\
-In the next line, the `x` parameter in `f` accepts instances of type `Number` which means it can take `int` and `float`.
-Also the return type is `Number` which means it will be either `int` or `float`.\
+In the next line, the `x` parameter in `f` accepts instances of type `Number` which means it can take instances of either `int` and `float`.
+Also the return type is `Number` which means it will be either an `int` or a `float`.\
 Note that this is the same as Unions where using uncertain return type is discouraged (but not disallowed).

+So basically type aliases work the same as Unions but the difference is that the Union is an object type itself, while Type-Alias is what we call a variable that points to an Union object.